Special EventsNewAccess to the Railway Timetable Tel: 01825 722370 You're on the Bluebell Railway web site

 Coaches built to the post-war designs of Oliver Bulleid form the backbone of the Bluebell's operating fleet, having been overhauled and returned to traffic in the mid seventies and early eighties.
 At one time we had six of these coaches in service, but this is now reduced to four, with two, which had not received heavy "Bluebell" overhauls, having suffered damage from water penetration causing their withdrawal from service awaiting repairs.

-Two others are in storage pending restoration or major overhaul.
 The brake coaches are unusual in having an open saloon section and two compartments.
 The Southern Railway provided this mixture as a result of a passenger survey which they had conducted.
 The deeply sprung and padded seats in these coaches are probably the most comfortable ever provided for ordinary passengers.

 Pullman Cars